adam-coogan/levmarq-torch/README.md

 The implementation is batched over the parameters $\mathbf{x}$ and datapoints $\mathbf{y}$.

-Based on implementation 1 from `Gavin 2022 <https://people.duke.edu/~hpgavin/ExperimentalSystems/lm.pdf>`_.
+Based on implementation 1 from [Gavin 2022](https://people.duke.edu/~hpgavin/ExperimentalSystems/lm.pdf).

 ## Installation